 Third Time is Not the Charm

-Growing up religious, I imagined myself married in my early twenties (to a man, no less), with kids and dogs and jobs and cars but I'm no closer to any of that nearly two decades later.
-And even though I'm in love with the idea of love, I'd rather be alone than with someone who isn't my true unicorn, and me theirs (not that kind).
+Growing up religious, I imagined myself married in my early twenties (to a man, no less), with kids and dogs and jobs and cars but I'm no closer to any of it nearly two decades later.
+And even though I'm in love with the idea of love, I'd rather be alone than with someone who isn't my true match, and me theirs.

 Maybe my "type" is the problem.
 I gravitate toward the same kind of girl, ones similar to my first crush.
 At the time, I was teaching in South Korea and met a girl who was smart, creative and covered in tattoos.
 She had dark features, short hair and a pretty face.
 She was mysterious and her energy and confidence drew me in (see Come on Out).

 But since I've moved to Chicago, my dating life has been pretty scarce (more like non-existent).
 It's pretty rare I find anyone who peaks my interest so in the meantime I've put myself out there by joining a handful of dating apps (Online Dating, Bitches) and remaining open-minded about those who cross my path.